2024

 NCSECU, Fidelity Investments

-The North Carolina State Employees’ Credit Union was founded in 1937, with 17 members and $437 in assets.
-NCSECU has since grown to $50 billion in assets and serves over 2.7 million members from 270 branch locations throughout North Carolina.
+All retirement plans help employees save for retirement.
+But at the North Carolina State Employees’ Credit Union, the goal is to provide participants with both adequate savings and financial advice to increase the likelihood of retirement financial success.
+NCSECU was founded in 1937, with 17 members and $437 in assets; it has since grown to $50 billion in assets and serves over 2.7 million members from 270 locations, including its Raleigh headquarters, throughout North Carolina.

-NCSECU develops its financial education materials and presentations internally plus uses resources from Fidelity Investments.
-New hires attend a live 401(k) presentation during their orientation.
-Byrd’s department also created a seminar series that provides additional 401(k) plan details.
+The organization develops its financial education materials and presentations internally, plus uses resources from its recordkeeper, Fidelity Investments.
+New hires attend a live 401(k) presentation.
+Byrd’s department also created a seminar series that provides further 401(k) plan information.

 —Ed McCarthy